damiannolan/graph-theory-project/prototype-database-crud/README.md

 ## More Complex Queries

-When taking advantage of the power of Cypher we can deduce easiliy what times a particular room is occupied
+When taking advantage of the power of Cypher we can deduce easiliy what times a particular room is occupied and by what Module or Lecture.

     $ match (m:Module)<-[:TopicOf]-(x)-[:Location]->(r:Room)<-[]-()-[:Time]->(d:Day)
     where r.room = '994' return m, r, x, d;